 Map of the sector in April 1917, showing the trenches (allied in bold, enemy in red).
 Red dotted lines are wire entanglements.
 Reproduced by permission, National Library of Scotland.

 The attack on the 11th was directed at a section of the Hindenburg line which was recessed.
 The German machine-gun posts were sited to enable them to enfilade advancing troops as well as directing fire from the front.
 The artillery shelling was only aimed straight ahead avoiding the flanking German lines.
 Despite all the factors against them the Australians did break through the German defensive line, but a failure of communications and lack of support allowed the position to be retaken.
 The Germans also adopted a more elastic defence method, which allowed them to absorb the attack.
 There were heavy casualties that day and 1,170 troops were taken prisoner.

-It appears Albert was killed to the west of the town and remained there for some time until the War Graves Commission decided that an exhumation was needed to allow him to rebury him some miles to the SW at the HAC cemetery at Ecoust-St.Mein, Plot 5 Row C Number 1.
-His exhumation record suggests that his body was identified by his rank insignia, referred to as “Stars” on the record.
+It appears Albert was killed to the west of the town and his body remained there for some time until the War Graves Commission decided that an exhumation was needed to rebury him some miles to the SW at the Honorable Artillery Company cemetery at Ecoust-St.Mein, Plot 5 Row C Number 1.
+His exhumation record suggests that his body was identified by his rank insignia, referred to as ‘Stars’ on the record.
 Albert had not left a will but after probate was settled, he left £228 1s 6d to his father as his next of kin.